Marco-Mendivil-Carboni/mutare/README.md

 ### Basic Usage

-Run `mutare --help` to see available commands.
-They can be used as follows:
+Run `mutare --help` to display help information.
+Here are some examples of common commands:

 ```bash
 mutare --sim-dir ./my_sim_dir create # Create a new simulation run